NxPKG/khulnasoft-docs/content/images/image-resizing/troubleshooting.md

 Image requests to the origin will be anonymized (no cookies, no auth, no custom headers).
 This is because we have to have one public cache for resized images, and it would be unsafe to share images that are personalized for individual visitors.

-However, in cases where customers agree to store such images in public cache, Cloudflare supports resizing images through Workers [on authenticated origins](/images/image-resizing/control-origin-access/#authenticated-origin).
+However, in cases where customers agree to store such images in public cache, Khulnasoft supports resizing images through Workers [on authenticated origins](/images/image-resizing/control-origin-access/#authenticated-origin).

 ___